 </aside>

 <aside> 🚀 Value obliquity: Obliquity is not an easy concept to come to grips with.
 Oblique approaches are most effective where outcomes depend on interactions with other people.
-But the more unpredictable the environment and the more complex the company, the more critical the oblique principle becomes.
+However, the more unpredictable the environment and the more complex the company is, the more critical the oblique principle becomes.
 Everyone has a dominant innovation role at which they excel, and when correctly identified and channeled, the organization stands to maximize every individual’s innovation capacity.
 And when the company puts the right people in the right roles, innovation speed and capacity will increase.

 </aside>

-<aside> 🚀 Setup learning loops: You should at least have a learning loop for your services, one for your business model, and one for collaboration.
-All learning loops should include: something you do, a feedback mechanism to measure the impact of what you do, and a way to go from feedback to learning.
+<aside> 🚀 Set up learning loops: You should at least have a learning loop for your services, one for your business model, and one for collaboration.
+All learning loops should include something you do, a feedback mechanism to measure the impact of what you do, and a way to go from feedback to learning.
 The learning loop may also include anticipatory learning and vicarious learning.
 Move through your learning loops quickly and often.

 </aside>